istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 The app presents the reviews in a round robin style: red stars, black stars, or no stars.

 {{< tip >}}
-If you don't see the expected output in the browser, retry in a few more seconds as there may be some delays due to caching and other propagation overhead.
+If you don't see the expected output in the browser as you follow the task, retry in a few more seconds because some delay is possible due to caching and other propagation overhead.
 {{< /tip >}}

 ## Enforce mesh-level access control